jloughry/CV/README.md

 I'm just going to rewrite the résumé to look good in 12pt type.
 It's easier to read for the hiring manager in that size anyway.

+#### Embedded Fonts in PDF

+Embedded fonts in PDF files can cause problems later if displayed on a system that doesn't have the expected fonts installed.
+To me *sure* of embedded fonts in PDF files, do this after building the file:

+    ps_file = $(target).ps
+    #
+    # Now, make sure embedded fonts won't cause a problem for somebody else.
+    #
+    pdf2ps $(pdf_file)
+    rm -f $(pdf_file)
+    ps2pdf -dPDFSETTINGS=/prepress $(ps_file)
+    chmod a-x,a+r $(pdf_file)

+It makes the PDF file bigger, and seems to make TeX fonts lighter in weight, but the resulting PDF file will have *everything* embedded.

 ### Machine-Readable Formatting

 PDF is basically PostScript under the covers and we can do some things to make the resulting